birendpatel/lemon/README.md

 # Lemon

-Lemon is a dynamic programming language.
+Lemon is a programming language.
 It includes features such as:

+- Static typing
 - Garbage collection
-- First class functions
 - Closures

-It also includes uncommon features such as:

-- Random variables
+- Random variable types
-- Built-in linear algebra

-This repository implements Lemon in C with GNU extensions and is licensed under the GNU General Public License v3.0.
-You may find a copy of this license in the root directory.
+- Matrix types

+This repository implements Lemon in C, henceforth called CLemon.
+CLemon is an interpreter and has a bytecode compiler that performs high-level optimisations.
+In the future, CLemon's optimised IR will funnel to LLVM.

 # Install

 Clone this repository and issue `make release`.
-If successful, you should see `Build finished successfully.
-Lemon was compiled in release mode.` The executable `lemon` will be placed in the newly created `release` directory.
+The executable `lemon` will be placed in the newly created `release` directory.

 You can issue `make docs` to generate the source code documentation via Doxygen.

+Check out the makefile if you want to build Lemon in debug mode or issue any of the unit and integration tests.

+# Philosophy

+The focus of Lemon is its native support for random variables.
+This allows us to engineer a variety of interesting high level optimisations on the IR.

+For example, we can simplify probability convolutions.
+The sum of 1 million bernoulli samples will reduce to 1 binomial sample at compile time.
+Or, we can leverage CPU vectorisation for parallel sampling.
+We can precalculate the entropy of a density function and shift the value into the program text segment as an immediate value.

+These types of optimisations are tremendously hard to perform in dynamic languages like Python which depend heavily on runtime information.

+In the distant future, Lemon will hopefully take a form similar to the Glasgow Haskell Compiler.
+In that it will perform high level IR modifications before funneling to a low level optimiser like LLVM.

-# FAQ
+# License

-## Why is it called Lemon?

-It was picked completely at random from a dictionary.

-## Is this a real programming language?

-Yes, but I have not yet implemented a standard library or an OS interface.

-## Why did you build it?

-I wanted to play around with the idea of incorporating probability theory directly into a language.
-It allows the compiler to perform interesting high-level optimisations.
-For example, Lemon can detect probability convolutions.
-If the user sums 1 million IID bernoulli variables, Lemon will optimize the bytecode and reduce it to a single binomial sample.

-On modern CPUs Lemon can also perform extreme low-level optimisations.
-A stream of bernoulli random samples can be optimised into a bit trie.
-This can be transformed into a tiny virtual machine that leverages AVX512 for absolutely massive throughputs.

-I was inspired by the crazy high-level optimisations that Haskell compilers can perform before dropping into LLVM IR.

-## Are these actually frequently asked questions?

-No, the repository has zero stars and one contributor.
-I'm basically talking to myself out loud.
+This project is licensed under the GNU General Public License v3.0.
+You may find a copy of this license in the root directory.